 Many of us choose to cook on vacation for various reasons.
 It is almost always healthier to cook than to eat out.
 Cooking on vacation is also significantly cheaper, especially if you have children.
-It can actually be less stressful too, if you have taken some steps before you leave to make your work easier while on vacation.
+It can actually be less stressful too, if you have taken some steps before you leave to make your work easier.
 Here are 8 ways to help make cooking on vacation a bit easier.

 8 ways to make cooking on vacation easier

 1. Meal Plan-I can not stress this enough.
-Have at least a general idea of what you are going to eat each meal.
+Have at least a general idea of some meals to cook on vacation.
 Sit down with your family and brainstorm some easy meals and assign them to each specific night on vacation.
 This doesn’t mean you can’t change the plan, but having a plan will ease your mind when supper rolls around and the kids are hungry.

-2. Choose easy meals-Vacation is not the time for gourmet cooking (unless that is something you truly enjoy)!
+2. Choose easy meals on vacation-Vacation is not the time for gourmet cooking (unless that is something you truly enjoy)!
 Even if you normally make everything from scratch, now is the time to make some compromises.
 Buy the pre-cut fruit instead of chopping it all yourself.
 Pick up a pack of hamburger buns instead of making your own.

 3. Grill if possible-Grilling minimizes clean up and sometimes you can assign your spouse to do the cooking!
 You can grill steaks and chicken, or hot dogs and burgers.
+(This is the grill we have and love.)
 You can even use the grill to make foil packets.
 If you aren’t able to grill but have a stove and oven, you can bake chicken or pan fry burgers and the foil packets will work just as well in the oven.
 As a bonus, the foil packets are a meal in one and require no clean up!

 5. Prep some meals ahead-See #1.
 Remember that meal plan you made?
 Use it to prep some of the food before you leave, if you can take a cooler.
 (Obviously this won’t work if you are flying!)
 Marinate some chicken (see my recipe for the BEST chicken marinade) and freeze it in the marinade.
 Once you arrive at your destination, all you will have to do is thaw and cook the chicken.
 And choose to grill it (see #3) if possible.
 You can pick up a bag of salad mix and some dressing from a grocery store and you have an easy and healthy meal.

 7. Cook extra-On the nights you do cook, cook extra.
 Grill some extra chicken and use the leftovers for wraps at lunch the next day.
-Subscribe to my blog and I will send you my printable-5 Easy Meals Using Grilled Chicken that will give you some ideas of ways to use up the extra chicken you cooked.
+Subscribe to my weekly newsletter and I will send you the link and password to my Resource Library.
+In there, you will find my printable-5 Easy Meals Using Grilled Chicken that will give you some ideas of ways to use up the extra chicken you cooked.
 We used several of these recipes on our most recent vacation and it was a lifesaver.

 Saving money by cooking on vacation